Some posts contain compensated links. Please read this disclaimer for more info.

 Noise-canceling headphones.
 There is nothing worse than trying to watch a film or listen to music when you have children screaming around you or someone who simply can’t speak below 100 decibels!
 In terms of what to bring on a long plane ride, this is something that you will thoroughly enjoy having with you, truly one of the ultimate travel necessities for long flights.

 Sleeping mask.
 This is a must if you’re on a long-haul flight because, at some point, you will want to try and get some sleep.
-This is not easy when you are surrounded by noise and activity.
+This is not easy when you are surrounded by light and activity.
 Try and buy one that is padded and a little luxurious, to help you relax a bit more.

 Neck pillow.
 If you’re traveling alone, or with other adults, you are going to want to sit down, relax, and chill the hell out.
 If you’re traveling with children, this might not be so easy, but a neck pillow is a good way to find some comfort.
 These can usually be looped onto the outside of your cabin luggage, too, to save some space.
 Lightweight, easy to carry, and to provide some welcome extra comfort, a neck pillow is one of the best things to bring on a long flight.
-Here we have listed the best travel pillow for long haul flights.

 Thick, fluffy socks.
 A definite must-have!
 If you want to take your shoes off during the flight (highly recommended), you need to keep your feet clean and warm.
 A pair of thick, fluffy socks are the way forward.